Tapiiri/AcademicCultureEnjoyers/README.md

 Community site for sharing stories, resources and event info about academic traditions and student culture across Europe.
 Built with [Next.js](https://nextjs.org) and Tailwind CSS.

+### Favicon

+The site includes a playful beer mug favicon wearing a jaunty hat.
+Replace `src/app/favicon.svg` with your own icon to customize it.

 ## Development

 Install dependencies and start the development server: